edgeryders/alice/README.md

 # Edgeryders Alice

-*Edgeryders Alice* is a chatbot application written in Vue.js and an API based on AIML adapted to JSON.
+A chatbot application written in Vue.js and an API based on AIML adapted to JSON.
 The goal of this project is to:

 - Create a reactive lightweight Vue front end for chatbot interactions
 - Establish a syntax inspired by AIML and using JSON to easily write chatbot instances.